Pendeen

-Pendeen (from Penn Din meaning "headland fort", previously known as Boskaswal Wartha, meaning "Caswal's high dwelling") is a village and ecclesiastical parish on the Penwith peninsula in Cornwall, United Kingdom.
+Pendeen (from Penn Din meaning "headland fort", previously known as Boskaswal Wartha, meaning "Caswal's high dwelling") is a village and ecclesiastical parish on the Penwith peninsula in Cornwall, England.
 It is 3 mi north-northeast of St Just and 7 mi west of Penzance.
 It lies along the B3306 road which connects St Ives to Land's End and the A30 road.

 The village has a community centre, a shop, a post office, a primary school, and a few small businesses.
 Community activities include an art club, a gardening club, silver marching band and a football club.
 Nearby settlements include Carnyorth and Trewellard and the historic Geevor Tin Mine is immediately north of the village.

 The village gets its name from the headland on which Pendeen Lighthouse stands, a mile from the village.
 Like many other Cornish villages near the coast, Pendeen had a reputation for smuggling activities.

 Pendeen is overlooked by a hill, Carn Eanes, referred to locally as 'The Carn', the site of a quarry which provided the granite to build Pendeen church.

 Pendeen lies within the Cornwall Area of Outstanding Natural Beauty (AONB) and the St Just in Penwith division of Cornwall Council.

 Pendeen is close (1 km) to the South West Coast Path and in addition has a number of local footpaths for exploring the surroundings.

 Origins

 The area now known as the Parochial Parish of Pendeen, was originally referred to as North St Just and was formed in 1846.
 It included a number of settlements in the eastern part of the Parochial Parish of St Just.[1]
 Today the Parochial Parish of Pendeen comprises the settlements of Bojewyan, Portheras Cross, Boscaswell Downs, Lower Boscaswell, Trewellard, Carnyorth and part of Botallack.
 This area remains part of the civil parish of St Just.
-Before the splitting of the Parish in 1846 "Pendeen" would have referred to the eponymous headland or Pendeen Manor, birthplace of the Reverend William Borlase, rather than any of the settlements listed above.
+Before the splitting of the Parish in 1846 "Pendeen" would have referred to the eponymous headland or Pendeen Manor, birthplace of William Borlase, rather than any of the settlements listed above.

 Buildings and antiquities

-The Church of St John is built of granite: it was designed by the parson (Robert Aitken), built by the villagers in 1851 and refurbished in 1878.
+The Church of St John the Baptist is built of local granite and is a Grade II listed building.
+It was designed by the first vicar Robert Aitken and was based on Iona Abbey.
+It was built by the villagers from 1850 to 1852 and refurbished in 1878.